Advancing Novel COVID-19 Therapeutic Candidate (SAB-185) & Scaling Rapid Response Antibody Program

 SAB-185 progress to date:

-- This funding is supported by the Biomedical Advanced Research Development Authority (BARDA), part of the Assistant Secretary for Preparedness and Response (ASPR) at the U.S. Department of Health and Human Services.
+- SAB, was recently awarded $57.5M from the Biomedical Advanced Research Development Authority (BARDA), part of the Assistant Secretary for Preparedness and Response (ASPR) at the U.S. Department of Health and Human Services for COVID-19 therapeutic manufacturing as part of its Rapid Response Antibody Program contract with the United States Department of Defense Joint Program Executive Office for Chemical, Biological, Radiological, and Nuclear Defense, Joint Project Lead CBRND Enabling Biotechnologies.

 “SAB Biotherapeutics’ novel immunotherapy platform provides a new and innovative solution to rapidly respond without the need for human plasma.
 For future pandemics, SAB’s platform may allow us to even more rapidly respond to patients’ needs.”